 It may be a quick way to get cash, but it’s also a costly one.
 When shopping for credit cards, be sure to compare fees and interest rates to get the best deal.

-If you find you absolutely must get a cash advance, commit to paying it off as quickly as possible.
+If you find you absolutely must get one, commit to paying it off as quickly as possible.
 It’s also a good idea to build an emergency fund to rely on rather than using your credit card for cash.

 By creating a strong buffer of cash, you’ll save yourself a lot of time, money, and worry in the long run.
 A cash advance is a good backup to have, but don’t rely on it for every financial emergency that pops up.